Marvel-Advisors-LLC/wazuh-kubernetes/README.md

 # Branches

-* `4.9.1-final` production branch, use that branch for working with this repo.
+* `main-production` production branch, use that branch for working with this repo.